SRCthird/Private-Proxy/README.md

 ## Security Notes

-- This server should only be run in a trusted environment.
+- This server should only be run in a local or trusted environment.
 Do not expose it to the public internet without adequate security measures.
 - Always be cautious about the URLs you open.

 ## License